The only FDA-cleared enzyme product to

-Fat malabsorption can keep your body from breaking down fats from nutrition can cause fat malabsorption.
+The inability to break down fats from nutrition can cause fat malabsorption.
 Fats absorbed from nutrition are important for proper health.
-If you need help breaking down fats from enteral tube feeding formula, your doctor may prescribe RELiZORB.
+If you have fat malabsorption and need help breaking down fats from enteral tube feeding formula, your doctor may prescribe RELiZORB.

 RELiZORB is a digestive enzyme cartridge that contains iLipase®, which is the enzyme lipase attached to small white bead carriers.
 RELiZORB connects directly to your feeding tube and as the formula passes through, it makes contact with the iLipase, hydrolyzing (or breaking down) the fat in formula to an absorbable form (called fatty acids and monoglycerides), all before entering your body.

 See how RELiZORB is helping a 17-year old student and lacrosse player living with cystic fibrosis